"The future belongs to those who believe in the beauty of their dreams." Eleanor Roosevelt (1884-1962)

 Tasks:

-1.Point out the problems of globalization.
+the problems of globalization.

 3.Is Globalization connected with social problems?
 Write an argumentation about this topic.